josephluck/sparkdown/README.md

 touch sparkdown.json
 ```

 Write these options to your `sparkdown.json` file.
-If you omit this step, sparkdown will default to:
+Sparkdown comes with some sensible defaults, but here's an example:

 ```json
 {